AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/share-your-screen-as-a-learner.md

 description: Learn how Learners view shared content and share their own screen during a Live Hub session, when an Instructor allows it.
 ---

-# Share your screen as a Learner in Live Hub
+# Share your screen as a Learner

 As a Learner, screen sharing allows you to follow what others present and, when your Instructor allows it, share your own screen during a Live Hub session.
 Shared content appears on the main stage and updates in real time, so you can watch a demonstration, view a whiteboard, or take part in an activity as it happens.